jawebada/libmbb/docs/HSM.md

 	mtmr_ev_initalise_timers(hsm, MTMR_NROF_TIMERS(MY_TIMER_EVENT_C), ev_loop);

+after the HSM has been initialised.

 [monostable](../examples/monostable.c) is an example using this timer backend.

 ### System-specific Timer Backends

-To implement a system-specific timer backend you will at least have to define a timer structure and an initialisation function which must call
+To implement a system-specific timer backend you will at least have to call

 	void mhsm_set_timer_callback(int (*callback)(mhsm_hsm_t *hsm, uint32_t event_id, uint32_t period_msecs));

+after the HSM has been intialised.
 The callback will be called whenever an event processing function calls `mhsm_start_timer`.

+The exisitng backends set this callback in their specific initialisation function.